A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Auxiliary outcomes for interim decisions in RCTs

-{\it Motivation.} We discuss a multi-stage design motivated by our work in newly diagnosed glioblastoma (nGBM) \citep{vanderbeek2018clinical, vanderbeek2019randomize}, an aggressive form of brain cancer.
+In this section, we discuss a multi-stage design motivated by our work in newly diagnosed glioblastoma (nGBM) \citep{vanderbeek2018clinical, vanderbeek2019randomize}, an aggressive form of brain cancer.
 The SOC in nGBM is temozolomide in combination with radiation therapy (TMZ+RT), which was approved more than 15 years ago based on the results of the \textit{EORTC-NCIC CE.3} trial \citep{stupp:2005}.
 Clinical outcomes remain poor, with a median overall survival of less than $16$ months.
-All confirmatory phase III RCTs since 2005 failed to demonstrate OS improvements compared to TMZ+RT.
+All confirmatory phase III RCTs conducted since 2005 have failed to demonstrate OS improvements compared with TMZ+RT.
 Several primary and co-primary outcomes have been used in recent nGBM trials (e.g., ORR, OS, PFS, and OS at 24 months).

-Investigators in nGBM have pointed to the need for novel drug development strategies and effective trial designs capable of rapidly discontinuing the evaluation of toxic or inferior experimental treatments without compromising the power \citep[e.g.,][]{ventz:2021}.
-Several authors proposed prediction procedures that trigger futility-stopping decisions, and some of the resulting approaches are applied in current clinical research.
+Investigators in nGBM have highlighted the need for novel drug development strategies and effective trial designs that can rapidly discontinue evaluation of toxic or inferior experimental treatments without compromising power \citep[e.g.,][]{ventz:2021}.
+Several authors have proposed prediction procedures that trigger futility-stopping decisions, and some of the resulting approaches are currently used in clinical research.

 We hypothesize that combining information on primary and auxiliary outcomes can improve interim decision-making and expose fewer patients to experimental treatments without positive effects.
-Additionally, with improved interim predictions, the power of the study can increase by reducing the likelihood of early stopping for futility when the experimental treatment has a positive effect on the primary outcome.
+Additionally, with improved interim predictions, the study's power can increase by reducing the likelihood of early futility stopping when the experimental treatment has a positive effect on the primary outcome.
 Recent contributions have shown that early auxiliary outcomes, which are predictive of the primary outcomes, can be useful to estimate the conditional power~\citep {li:2022,li:2023}.
-The use of surrogate or auxiliary outcomes to predict if a future RCT will demonstrate positive effects on the primary outcome has also been previously discussed; see for example \citet{hilary:2019}.
-Here, we leverage primary and auxiliary outcomes to make early futility decisions during the trial according to explicit utility criteria.

-We consider a group-sequential trial design \citep{demets:1994} that uses overall survival after 18 months of treatment (OS-18, $Y_i\in \{0,1\}$) as primary outcome, and ORR ($S_i\in \{0,1\}$) according to the iRANO criteria~\citep{wen:2010} as auxiliary outcome.
+Here, we leverage primary and auxiliary outcomes to make early futility decisions during the trial in accordance with explicit utility criteria.
+We consider a group-sequential trial design \citep{demets:1994} that uses OS after 18 months of treatment (OS-18, $Y_i\in \{0,1\}$) as primary outcome, and ORR ($S_i\in \{0,1\}$) according to the iRANO criteria~\citep{wen:2010} as auxiliary outcome.